Commentary by Jack Kelley

 At the end of every seven years you must cancel debts.
 This is how it is to be done: Every creditor shall cancel the loan he has made to his fellow Israelite.
 He shall not require payment from his fellow Israelite or brother, because the LORD’s time for canceling debts has been proclaimed.
 (Deut 15: 1-2)

 If a person did come upon hard times and had to borrow money, any balance remaining after seven years had to be forgiven.
 (By the way, according to Deut.
 23:19, it was also forbidden for a lender to charge interest on these loans.)
 There was no long term debt.
-And once every generation not only were all debts forgiven, but any who had sold themselves into servitude to pay their debts were set free, and any real property they had sold was returned to them.
+And once every generation not only were all debts forgiven, but any who had sold themselves into servitude to pay their debts were set free, and any real property they had sold or lost was returned to them.
 There was no incentive for empire building, or enriching one’s self at the expense of the less fortunate.
 (Leviticus 25:8-55)

 However, there should be no poor among you, for in the land the LORD your God is giving you to possess as your inheritance, he will richly bless you, if only you fully obey the LORD your God and are careful to follow all these commands I am giving you today.
 (Deut.
 15:4-5)